Public Litigation Roster

 SUMMARY:

 The BOE is named a party as required by Revenue and Taxation Code section 5146.
 Plaintiff seeks refund of 2014-2015 and 2015-2016 property taxes plus interest and declaratory relief on the ground that the rate adopted and applied by the county is contrary to law, and exceeded the rate allowable under article XIII, section 19 of the California Constitution.
 On October 13, 2020, County of Santa Clara demurred, which the court overruled on April 6, 2021.
-A case management conference was held on April 27, 2021.
-A case management conference is scheduled for November 29, 2022.
+The appellate court remanded the case back to the trial court, directing the trial court to vacate the order overruling the demurrer and to enter a new order sustaining the demurrer.
+A case management conference is scheduled for November 7, 2023.

 Matthew C. Dirkes